SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 #### Authentication

 Authenticate each request by setting the Authoriation header with a valid API key.
-You can issue and manage the API keys on your account from Settings -> [API Keys](https://app.sparkpost.com/account/api-keys) ([EU](https://app.eu.sparkpost.com/account/api-keys)), each with its own permissions so you can restrict what each key is used for.
+You can issue and manage the API keys on your account from **Configuration** > [API Keys](https://app.sparkpost.com/account/api-keys) ([EU](https://app.eu.sparkpost.com/account/api-keys)), each with its own permissions so you can restrict what each key is used for.
 Make sure to store your API keys somewhere secure and never share them publicly.

 ```
 "Authorization": "14ac5499cfdd2bb2859e4476d2e5b1d2bad079bf"